AntogamerYT/JellyfinRPC/README.md

     - Episodes
     - Series
     - Other media types are currently not supported and will cause JellyfinRPC to crash.
 Support for them will be added in the future.
-9. Get the Template from [templates/movies_and_series.handlebars](templates/movie_and_series.handlebars) and paste it in the text box.
+9. Get the Template from [templates/movies_and_series.handlebars](templates/movies_and_series.handlebars) and paste it in the text box.
-10. If you set up an auth key, set add the following Request Header:
+10. If you set up an auth key, add the following Request Header:
     - Key: Authorization
     - Value: {your AUTH_KEY}
 11. Press Save